Lifejackets

 Are you planning to cruise blue waters?
 How about offshore deep-sea fishing for monsters?
 If so, you'll need a life jacket that is different from kayaking on calm inland waters or staying close to the shoreline.

-Today, we'll discuss Type 1 life jackets.
+Today, we'll discuss the Type 1 life jacket.
 We'll explain how they're worn, when they're required, how to choose the right one, and much more.

 A man and a boy wearing lifejackets on a boat, Type 1 life jacket concept.